makrai/notes/ni2108-sentence-t5.md

 * We investigate three methods for extracting T5 sentence embeddings:
   * two utilize only the T5 encoder and one uses the full T5 encoder-decoder
-* encoder-only models outperforms BERT-based sentence embeddings on both transfer tasks and semantic textual similarity (STS).
-Our
+* encoder-only models outperforms BERT-based sentence embeddings on both transfer tasks and semantic textual similarity (STS)
 * encoder-decoder method achieves further improvement on STS
 * Scaling up T5 from millions to billions of parameters is found to produce consistent improvements on downstream tasks